Flight to 9

 8. Cleverly designed begginer water hole. with a safe dog leg right option or a short shot over the water.
 Basket is near water line to add risk during putt. (minimal danger for intermediate level players and higher)

-9. One of the few holes that deserves to be a par 3, it is the only hole I worried about getting a 4 on.
-450 straight with some trees in the fairway.
+9. One of the few holes that deserves to be a par 3, IT says 450 straight with some trees in the fairway. but I parked it and can not throw 400 feet.

 Update: How could I forget to mention the playground, animals, public pool, kids rides.
 There is so much for your family to do at this park.